 - Member of the European Association of Social Psychology

 - Member of the International Society of Political Psychology

-Clifford is an Associate Editor for the European Journal of Social Psychology and a Consultant Editor for the British Journal of Social Psychology.
+Clifford is a Consultant Editor for the British Journal of Social Psychology.
 He also acts as a peer reviewer for a number of journals, publishers, and grant agencies within the fields of social and political psychology

 Sponsors and collaborators

 - Prof John Garry, Queens University Belfast

 - Prof Steve Reicher, St Andrews University